 Is There a Biological Basis for Addiction?

 Yes!
-Addiction is complex, and involves many types of social, biological, and psychological factors but it is a highly highly heritable.
+Addiction is complex and involves many types of social, biological, and psychological factors but it is a highly heritable.
 About 50% of the risk for an addiction is genetic.
-For those without the genetic heritability, drug addiction involves changes in many brain structures that increases the behavioral components of addition.
+For those without the genetic heritability, addiction involves changes in many brain structures that increase the behavioral components of addition.

-Drugs or alcohol can hijack the pleasure or reward circuits in your brain and hook the addict into wanting more and more.
-In addition, repeated use of drugs can damage the essential decision-making center at the front part of the brain making you more likely to continue using.
+Drugs, alcohol, food and even shopping can hijack the pleasure or reward circuits in your brain and hook the addict into wanting more and more.
+In addition, repeated use of a vice can damage the essential decision-making center at the front part of the brain making you more likely to continue using.
 Addiction is a devastating disease that can impact any individual or family.